 However, Saint Lucians currently face the following health issues:

-- Noncommunicable diseases (NCDs) continue to be the leading causes of death in the country, with national surveillance specifically citing that they make up 82% of the share.
-They are driven by common factors like poor diet, lack of physical activity, tobacco use, and harmful alcohol drinking.
+- Noncommunicable diseases (NCDs) continue to be the leading causes of death in the country, with estimates indicating they account for 82% of the total mortality [6].
+They are driven by common factors like poor diet, lack of physical activity, using tobacco products, and harmful alcohol drinking [7].

-- Saint Lucia’s location makes it vulnerable to hurricanes, floods, and climate impacts that affect health infrastructure, service delivery, and environmental determinants of health.
+- Saint Lucia’s location in the Atlantic hurricane belt makes it highly vulnerable to hurricanes, floods, and climate-related hazards that disrupt health infrastructure, service delivery, and environmental determinants of health [9].

-- Young people in Saint Lucia face health risks linked to lifestyle factors, substance use, and social change.
-Access to sexual and reproductive health education and youth-friendly services remains essential to reduce unintended pregnancy, sexually transmitted infections, and psychosocial vulnerabilities.
+- Young people in Saint Lucia and the wider Caribbean face health risks connected to lifestyle factors, substance use, and social change.
+Comprehensive access to sexual and reproductive health education and youth-friendly services is critical to reducing unintended pregnancy, sexually transmitted infections, and psychosocial vulnerabilities [10].

 - Strong primary healthcare that is accessible, culturally relevant, and prevention-oriented